 For visitors under age 21 that want to be a part of New Orleans’ booming nightlife and live music scene, you’re in luck.
 Some of the city’s most popular clubs and music venues allow visitors ages 18 and older.

-Gasa Gasa, a University Area venue that hosts local music and up-and-coming touring acts, sometimes hosts 18+ shows.
+Gasa Gasa, an uptown University Area venue that hosts local music and up-and-coming touring acts, sometimes hosts 18+ shows.
 Check their calendar for more information.

 Fun for all ages